Atheeek/City-fix/README.md

 - 🔐 User authentication with secure role-based access
 - 📝 Submit and manage complaints by category and location
 - 📊 Admin dashboard to verify, prioritize, and resolve issues
-- 🗺️ Real-time complaint heatmap visualization using GeoJSON/Mapbox
+- 🗺️ Real-time complaint heatmap visualization using Google Maps API
 - 📂 Profile page with edit and complaint history
 - 📧 Email/status notifications
 - 📱 Fully responsive and mobile-friendly interface